getCUJO/QoOID/draft-ietf-ippm-qoo.md

 These metadata elements are essential for interpreting the precision and reliability of the measurements.
-As demonstrated in {{QoOSimStudy}}, low sampling frequencies and short measurement durations can lead to misleadingly optimistic or imprecise Quality of Outcome (QoO) scores.
+As demonstrated in {{QoOSimStudy}}, low sampling frequencies and short measurement durations can lead to misleadingly optimistic or imprecise QoO scores.

-## Describing Network Requirements
+## Describing Network Performance Requirements
-This work builds upon the work already proposed in the Broadband Forum standard called Quality of Experience Delivered (QED/TR-452) {{TR-452.1}}, which defines the Quality Attenuation metric.
-In essence, QoO describes network requirements as a list of percentile and latency requirement tuples.
-In other words, a network requirement may be expressed as: The network requirement for this app quality level/app/app category/SLA is "at 4 Mbps, 90% of packets needs to arrive within 100 ms, 100% of packets needs to arrive within 200ms".
-This list can be as simple as "100% of packets need to arrive within 200ms" or as long as you would like.
+The QoO framework builds upon the work already proposed in the Broadband Forum standard called Quality of Experience Delivered (QED) {{TR-452.1}}, which defines the Quality Attenuation metric.
+Correspondingly, QoO expresses network performance requirements as a set of percentile–latency tuples.
+For example, a requirement might state: at 4Mbps, 90% of packets must arrive within 100ms, and 100% within 200ms.
+This list can be minimal (e.g., 100% within 200ms) or extended as needed.
 For the sake of simplicity, the requirements percentiles must match one or more of the percentiles defined in the measurements, i.e., one can set requirements at the \[0th, 10th, 25th, 50th, 75th, 90th, 95th, 99th, 99.9th, 100th\] percentiles.
 Packet loss must be reported as a separate value.

 Applications do of course have throughput requirements, and thus a complete framework for application-level network quality must also take capacity into account.
-Insufficient bandwidth may give poor application outcomes without necessarily inducing a lot of latency.
-Therefore, the network requirements should include a minimum throughput requirement.
+Insufficient bandwidth may give unacceptable application outcomes without necessarily inducing a lot of latency.
+Therefore, the network requirements must include a minimum throughput requirement.
 A fully specified requirement can be thought of as specifying the latency and loss requirements to be met while the end-to-end network path is loaded in a way that is at least as demanding of the network as the application itself.
 This may be achieved by